Or So Steiner Said

 When Steiner speaks of "Christianity," he sometimes means his own teachings and sometimes he means mainstream Christian teachings, which are often quite different from his own.
 When he uses terms such as "esoteric Christianity," he refers to teachings distinctly allied with his own.

-As we will see, the Trinity as described by Steiner (at least sometimes) consists of the gods of Saturn, the Sun, and the Moon.
+The Trinity as described by Steiner (at least sometimes) consists of the gods of Saturn, the Sun, and the Old Moon.
 But in a broad sense, we must reconcile ourselves to the proposition that the Godhead lies beyond our comprehension.
-“Above [man], in the spiritual world, are three ranks of [gods], reaching to the Godhead which is so far beyond him as to be incomprehensible in his present state of development.” — Roy Wilkinson, RUDOLF STEINER: An Introduction to His Spiritual World-View (Temple Lodge Publishing 2005), p.
-185.

 OCCULT SCIENCE - AN OUTLINE, p.
 332, translator’s note; also Gary Lachman, RUDOLF STEINER (Jeremy P. Tarcher/Penguin, 2007), p.
 141.